hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 Private certificates are issued by an ACM Private Cerificate Authority, which can be created using the resource type [`aws_acmpca_certificate_authority`](acmpca_certificate_authority.html).

-Private certificates created using this resource are eligible for renewal if they have been exported or associated with another AWS service.
+Private certificates created using this resource are eligible for managed renewal if they have been exported or associated with another AWS service.
 See [managed renewal documentation](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) for more information.
+By default, a certificate is valid for 395 days and the managed renewal process will start 60 days before expiration.
+To renew the certificate earlier than 60 days before expiration, configure `early_renewal_duration`.

 ## Example Usage